Vyral/base-template/_posts/2020-01-14-top-3-winter-maintenance-tips.md

 <p style="text-align: center;"><em>I’m sharing my three top tips for how to maintain your home for the winter.</em></p>

-Today we’re going to discuss how to prevent major expenses caused by winter weather.
-It’s meteorologically winter here, we’ve had our first snowfall.
-We know it’s going to get freezing\!
-So, we need to be aware and make sure all these things are handled:
+It’s officially winter here—we just had our first snowfall, and we know it’s going to get freezing!
+To prevent major damages caused by winter weather, be sure to tackle these home maintenance tasks before it's too late:

 **1\.
 Remove all hose bibs.** Put away hoses and place covers over the bibs if they’re older.
 (The newer kind don’t require a cover.)